Uche-arch/color-changer/README.md

 ## Features

--  Click the button to change background color rano-mly
+-  Click the button to change background color randomly
 -  Smooth color transition
 -  Easy to extend and customize